kunaltibe/stroke-predictor-webapp/README.md

 Dataset obtained https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset/data

-Jupyter notebook is used to build the model and model is saved to use for prediction in streamlit app
+The stroke-dataset.csv dataset is used for prediction and stroke-dataset-cleaned.csv is the cleaned version of stroke-dataset.csv

 App link: https://strokepredictor.streamlit.app/